aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 - environment - Environment name, used in resource naming and configuration
 - account_id - AWS Account ID that will be deployed to
 - resource_prefix - Prefix for resources being previsioned
-- global_prefix - Being replaced by resource_prefix, still used
 - api_path - API path, used in resource naming and configuration
 - primary_region - Primary region for deployment - tested in us-east-1
 - initial_user_email - Initial user email, used in Cognito